- Overview of Evidence for Most Common Complementary Medicine Techniques – Dr. Deirdre Kelleher

 - Hypnosis in the Perioperative Period – Dr. Meghan Kirksey

 - Panel Discussion/Q&A

-This one-hour live webinar offers 1 CME credit.
+This one-hour on-demand activity offers 1 CME credit.

 Stephanie Cheng, MD, completed her anesthesiology residency at Yale and her regional anesthesiology and acute pain management fellowship at Hospital for Special Surgery (HSS).
 In addition to her current regional anesthesiology practice, she is also a board-certified medical acupuncturist and serves as the director of the integrative medicine program where she has been successful in integrating medical acupuncture as part of a multimodal approach to postoperative pain control.
 She also serves as the residency program site director at HSS for Cornell, Johns Hopkins, Georgetown, and UCSF rotating residents.
 In addition to her interests in integrative medicine and resident education, she is also an active advocate of point-of-care ultrasound (PoCUS), has collaborated on several research projects, and has served as faculty at several ASRA PoCUS workshops.